Identifying distinctive assets for Jacobs Douwe Egberts

-Jacobs Douwe Egberts (JDE), a Dutch beverage company with a portfolio of iconic coffee and tea brands in over 100 countries around the world, wanted to get a better understanding of the distinctiveness level of its brands’ assets.
-The results aided the JDE team to create a coherent, immediately recognizable proposition, while at the same time differentiating it from its competitors.
+Jacobs Douwe Egberts (JDE), a Dutch beverage company; they have a portfolio of iconic coffee and tea brands in over 100 countries around the world.
+They wanted to get a better understanding of the distinctiveness level of its brands’ assets.
+The results aided the JDE team to create a coherent, immediately recognizable proposition; at the same time, they wanted to differentiate it from their competitors.

 Distinctive assets are brand cues (e.g. colors, slogans, logos) that trigger the brand in the minds when seen, smelled or heard.
 As emphasized by the ‘Penetration Brand Religion’ thinking, which is inspired by gurus like Byron Sharp, brands should use these assets in communication and packaging consistently in order to build memory structures in the consumers’ minds over time, thus facilitating rapid and easy purchase decisions.